flypenguin/hugo-flypenguin-de/content/post/2017/2017-04-20-where-is-boohomil.md

 ---
 For some reason, the maintainer behind the "*-infinality" packages in Arch Linux "has gone missing" for a while.

 Why is that important to me?
-Because infinality is a patch set to a bunch of font and rendering packages, which make fonts under Linux look <span style="text-decoration: underline;"><em><strong>SO</strong></em></span> much better than the default setup.
+Because infinality is a patch set to a bunch of font and rendering packages, which make fonts under Linux look _**SO**_ much better than the default setup.
 (Yes, there are still a couple of things that Linux just _absolutely cannot compete in_ with Mac and / or Win, and font rendering is one of them.
 Ubuntu does a reasonable job of this, every other distro just sucks.

 Except when you were using infinality.
 And now it's defunct.